iden3/docs/mkdocs/docs/protocol/onchain-credential-status.md

 3. Parse the `id` as a valid DID and extract the on-chain issuer contract address from this `id`:
 a.
 If the `contractAddress` parameter is not empty, use this address to build the non-revocation proof.
 b.
 If the `contractAddress` is empty, extract the contract address from the `id` field (refer to [this code snippet](https://github.com/iden3/go-iden3-core/blob/014f51e92da5c0c89c95c31e42bfca1652d2ad14/did.go#L345-L354)).
 c.
-If the `id` doesn't have the `contractAddress` parameter, and you are not allowed to extract the contract address from the `id`, consider this VC document invalid.
+If the `id` doesn't have the `contractAddress` parameter, and you are not allowed to extract the contract address from the `DID`, consider this VC document invalid.
 4. Extract `chainID` from `contractAddress` parameter.
-If `chainID` does not exist - return an error.
+If `chainID` does not exist - try to extract `chainID` from DID.
+If both empty - return an error.
 5. Parse the `id` to obtain the `revocationNonce`:
   a.
 You can extract the `revocationNonce` from the `id` parameter `revocationNonce`.
   b.
 If the `id` doesn't have the `revocationNonce`, you can get the `revocationNonce` from the `revocationNonce` field.
   c.
 If the parameter doesn't exist and the `revocationNonce` field is empty, consider this VC document invalid.
-6. Generate revocation proof call method `getRevocationStatus` from the issuer smart contract using `issuer id` and `nonce` from `step 5`.
+6. Generate revocation proof call method `getRevocationStatus` from the issuer smart contract using the information you received earlier.

 ```golang
 const response = await this.onchainContract.getRevocationStatus(id, nonce);